 Lately, I have been considering the psychology of “filling-in” as a conceptual starting point.
 Meditating on the modern phenomena of the pictorial grid in Western art, I am interested in the simultaneity of filling and emptying, of the infinitely repeating pattern and the physically defined boundaries of mark and ground.
 Through the act of fragmenting and re-contextualizing, my practice takes on a precarious lineage of anxiety and hermetic idealism in art, appealing for a contemporary voice for lingering ideological sensibilities.

-I received my BFA with distinction from the University of Victoria in 2012 and am currently in my final semester as an MFA candidate at the University of Guelph.
+I received my BFA with distinction from the University of Victoria in 2012 my MFA from the University of Guelph in 2016.